mingrammer/pyreportcard/README.md

 *Note: In current, it is not completed yet.
 This project is in progress.
 We are ready to implement following features*

+You can see our planning for future versions in [here](https://github.com/mingrammer/pyreportcard/projects/1) too.

 *Note: There is no analysis processing routines yet.
 So, it have an only main page, also can not see report page now yet.
 I'll add it ASAP*

 ## Install and Run